 The message is saved with a status of In-Edit.
 Before the message is displayed in the Citizen Account, it must be published.
-After it is published, the message is active and is displayed in the Citizen Account based on the effective and expiry dates defined.

 Configuring message duration

 System properties set the length of time a type of message is displayed in the citizen account.
 For example, a payment message can be configured to be displayed for 10 days.
 These configuration options apply only to messages that originate as a result of transactions on IBM Cúram Social Program Management.